Chart Color Schemes

 Townsville City - North Ward's population is slightly older than the national pattern

 The median age in Townsville City - North Ward is 39 years, which is lower than Rest of Qld's average of 41 but close to the national average of 38 years.
-The age profile shows that those aged 25-34 are prominent at 19.7%, while the 5-14 group is smaller at 7.0%.
-This concentration of 25-34 year-olds is above the national average of 14.5%.
-Between 2021 and present, the median age has decreased by one year from 40 to 39 years, indicating a shift towards a younger demographic.
-Key changes include the growth of the 15-24 age group from 12.9% to 14.6%, and the increase of the 25-34 cohort from 18.1% to 19.7%.
-Conversely, the 45-54 cohort has declined from 14.5% to 12.0%, and the 55-64 group has dropped from 15.2% to 13.4%.
-Population forecasts for 2041 indicate significant demographic changes in Townsville City - North Ward.
-Notably, the 25-34 age group is expected to grow by 26%, reaching 2,390 people from 1,893.
-In contrast, the 5-14 and 15-24 cohorts are projected to decrease in population.
+The age profile shows a prominent group aged 25-34 (19.7%), while those aged 5-14 are comparatively smaller at 7.0%.
+This concentration of 25-34 year-olds is higher than the national average of 14.5%.
+Between 2021 and present, the median age has decreased by 1 year from 40 to 39 years, indicating a shift towards a younger demographic.
+Key changes include an increase in the 15-24 age group from 12.9% to 14.6%, and the 25-34 cohort from 18.1% to 19.7%.
+Conversely, the 45-54 group has declined from 14.5% to 12.0%, and the 55-64 group has dropped from 15.2% to 13.4%.
+Population forecasts for 2041 indicate significant demographic changes in Townsville City - North Ward, with the 25-34 age group expected to grow by 26% (496 people), reaching 2,390 from 1,893.
+In contrast, the 5-14 and 15-24 cohorts are projected to experience population declines.